 Medicine and Life Sciences

-The Medicine and Life Sciences stream aims to provide insights into degrees and careers within medicine and the life sciences, whether as a doctor or as a researcher, through a series of lectures and practical sessions.
+The Medicine and Life Sciences stream aims to provide students with an insight into degrees and careers within medicine and the life sciences through a series of lectures and practical sessions.

-The classroom-based programme is accompanied by hands-on sessions in our labs and workshops, where you will use real equipment and learn a range of relevant practical skills, under the supervision of our teaching staff and academic mentors.
-You will also be taught clinical skills at one of Imperial’s affiliated hospitals.
+The classroom-based programme is accompanied by hands-on sessions in our labs and workshops, where you will use real equipment and learn a range of relevant practical skills under the supervision of Imperial teaching staff and academic mentors.

 - Conduct practical experiments, collect and analyse data